metagentools/metagenomic-database-utilities/README.md

 # Metagenomic database utilities

-This repository contains scripts used to create metagenomic databases for metaproteomic analysis.
+This repository contains scripts used to create metagenomic databases for metaproteomic analysis as part of the analysis for the [ConDiGA](https://github.com/metagentools/ConDiGA) repository.

 ## File organisation